Vlasenko2006/Durak/README.md

 ### Training Script

-This script initializes the game, sets up the neural networks and optimizers, and runs a training loop for a specified number of episodes.
+- **training_batch**  is a top level script.
+It initializes the game, sets up the neural networks and optimizers, and runs a training loop for a specified number of episodes.
 It includes functions for saving and loading model checkpoints, managing the game state, and updating the neural networks based on the rewards received from the game outcomes.

 - **save_checkpoint**: Saves the current state of the model, optimizer, and training progress to a file.
 - **load_checkpoint**: Loads the state of the model, optimizer, and training progress from a file.